nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 ### <a name="delete-subscription"></a> Delete a Subscription

-Subscription metadata can be deleted by sending an HTTP DELETE to the URL `%CMR-ENDPOINT%/subscriptions/<native-id>`.
+Subscriptions can be deleted by sending an HTTP DELETE to the URL `%CMR-ENDPOINT%/subscriptions/<native-id>`.

 The response will include the [concept id](#concept-id) and the [revision id](#revision-id) of the tombstone.